akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 ## Manage the options
 To define the options for a single/multiple options attribute, follow these steps:
 1. Go to `Attributes` tab for a reference entity
-1. Click on `Edit` icon for the attribute
+1. Click on the `Edit` icon for the attribute
 1. An edit pop-in opens with the attribute parameters
 1. Click on the `Manage options` button
 1. A fullscreen opens to manage the options